nan144hz/nan144hz/README.md

 # Welcome!
 - Hello!
 My name in the internet is nan144hz.
-I'm a beginner dev, so I'm learning a little thing everydays
+I'm a Brazilian beginner dev, so I'm learning a little thing everydays.

 # Links